-Eastern India comprises of the diverse states of West Bengal, Orissa, Assam, Arunachal Pradesh, Mizoram, Manipur, Nagaland, Meghalaya, Tripura and Sikkim.
+Eastern India comprises the diverse states of West Bengal, Orissa, Assam, Arunachal Pradesh, Mizoram, Manipur, Nagaland, Meghalaya, Tripura, and Sikkim.
 It offers a wide variety of cuisine that is in sharp contrast to the rest of the country.
-With a strong geographical influence from China and Mongolia, Eastern Indian cuisine can be broadly classified into three schools: Bengali, Assamese and North Eastern and Odiya.
+With a strong geographical influence from China and Mongolia, 10 Essential dishes from Eastern India cuisine can be broadly classified into three schools: Bengali, Assamese, and North Eastern and Odiya.

-Owing to its climate, this corner of the subcontinent produces a lot of rice and proximity to the coastal region means it has a deep affinity towards fish.
-Two of the most essential ingredients that lend Eastern Indian cuisine its unique flavour are mustard (seed, paste and oil) and a special medley of five spices known as Paanch Phoron namely cumin seeds, nigella seeds, black mustard seeds, fenugreek seeds and fennel seeds.
+Owing to its climate, this corner of the subcontinent produces a lot of rice, and proximity to the coastal region means it has a deep affinity towards fish.
+Two of the most essential ingredients that lend Eastern Indian cuisine its unique flavor are mustard (seed, paste, and oil) and a special medley of five spices known as Paanch Phoron namely cumin seeds, nigella seeds, black mustard seeds, fenugreek seeds, and fennel seeds.

 Sweets are a predominant part of the meal and no meal is complete without them.